-There has been significant recent progress in improving the capacity lower bounds for the BDC [1]-[7], demonstrating that the capacity is much higher than previously known.
+There has been significant recent progress in improving the capacity lower bounds for the BDC [1]-[6], demonstrating that the capacity is much higher than previously known.
 But other than the trivial 1 - d upper bound given by the corresponding erasure channel, no non-trivial upper bound appears available.
 In order to close the gap between the known upper and lower bounds on the capacity, we would like to have good upper bounds for the BDC as well.

 Our upper bounds are all determined by considering a genie-aided decoder with access to side information about the deletion process.
 For example, in this framework the erasure channel corresponds to a decoder with access to the entire deletion process and gives a trivial upper bound.
 We consider two regimes.
 We first consider general bounds that hold for any d.
 Focusing on binary deletion channels, we define runs as a set of contiguous zeros (or ones).
 In Section III, we consider the case when the decoder knows when an entire run has been deleted from the input codeword.
-This allows us to reformulate the capacity of such a channel in terms of a capacity per unit cost of a new channel based on run lengths.
+This allows us to reformulate the capacity of such a channel in terms of a capacity per unit cost for the new channel, where the cost relates to the length of the runs.

 In Section IV, we also develop bounds for the asymptotic behavior as d approaches 1.
-Recently, Mitzenmacher and Drinea established a general lower bound for the capacity of the BDC of $c_1(1-d)$ for $c_1 = 0.1185 > 1/9$ [7].
-Motivated by this, we looked for an upper bound of the form $c_2(1-d)$, with $c_2 < 1$, in the limit as $d \rightarrow 1$.
-Such a bound is obtained with $c_2 = 0.7918$ for this limiting case.
+Recently, Mitzenmacher and Drinea established a general lower bound for the capacity of the BDC of $c_1(1-d)$ for $c_1 = 0.1185 > 1/9$ [6].
+Motivated by this, we consider whether we can show a corresponding upper bound of $c_2(1-d)$ in the limit as $d \to 1$ with $c_2 < 1$ .
+We show upper bound of $c_2(1-d)$ with $c_2 = 0.7918$ for this limiting case.